shaobinwang12/shaobinwang12.github.io/_pages/about.md

   <h2>Hi, I am Shaobin</h2>
 </div>

 I am currently pursuing my master's degree at [Fudan University](https://www.fudan.edu.cn/en/) under the supervision of Professor [Yang Chen](https://chenyang03.wordpress.com/).
-Prior to this, I earned my Bachelor's degree from the School of Cyberspace Security at [Zhengzhou University](https://english.zzu.edu.cn/) in 2023.
+Prior to this, I earned my Bachelor's degree from the School of Cyber Science and Engineering at [Zhengzhou University](https://english.zzu.edu.cn/) in 2023.

 Since September 2023, I have been involved in research at the School of Computer Science at Fudan University, with a focus on network systems and social network.